-IN THIS SECTION: The Listening Book: Discovering Your Own Music, by W. A. Matthieu / What to Listen for in Music, by Aaron Copland /
+IN THIS SECTION: The Listening Book: Discovering Your Own Music, by W. A. Matthieu / What to Listen for in Music, by Aaron Copland

-The Listening Book: Discovering Your Own Music, by W. A. Mathieu (Boston: Shambhala Publications, 2011)
+THE LISTENING BOOK: Discovering Your Own Music, by W. A. Mathieu (Boston: Shambhala Publications, 2011)

 This wonderful book is indeed about music, which may interest you in its own right.
 But more than that, it is about listening.
 All singers, whether soloing or in chorus, are exhorted to “listen to the sound” as they sing it; and that attentive listening turns out to be what allows the beautiful sounds to come forth.
 Listening well is the true foundation of true writing, in my view; and this book helps you explore the limitless dimensions of your own potential listening, here constellated around the focus of music.
 As the official synopsis puts it, “The Listening Book is about rediscovering the power of listening as an instrument of self-discovery and personal transformation.
 By exploring our capacity for listening to sounds and for making music, we can awaken and release our full creative powers.”

-What to Listen for in Music, by Aaron Copland (NY: Signet, 2011 [reprinted])
+WHAT TO LISTEN FOR IN MUSIC, by Aaron Copland (NY: Signet, 2011 [reprinted])

 The great composer Aaron Copland can teach us a lot about real listening.
 The “author” of musical works such as “Appalachian Spring,” “Billy the Kid,” “Fanfare for the Common Man,” and many other classics of the mid-20th century, Copland had a gift for power and lyricism, and his music evokes a deep and varied spectrum of emotional responses in the listener.
 Yet as spontaneous as the finished works appear, Copland was an assiduous learner, studying with famed teacher Nadia Boulanger in Paris, and creating his own musical idiom that we are now so used to, thanks to him.
 Copland’s seriousness about the inquiry into music — what is it, how does it do what it does, and what makes for a good listener — is our gain.
 Because in reading his authoritative reflections on listening to music, we get to learn about listening itself, and see how it can open up in us through our minds as well as our ears.

-IN THIS SECTION: Gifts of the Mandala: A Guided Journey of Self-Discovery, by Clare Goodwin; Essential Speaking: The 7-Step Guide for Finding Your Real Voice, by Doreen Hamilton
+IN THIS SECTION: Gifts of the Mandala: A Guided Journey of Self-Discovery, by Clare Goodwin / Essential Speaking: The 7-Step Guide for Finding Your Real Voice, by Doreen Hamilton

-Gifts of the Mandala: A Guided Journey of Self-Discovery, by Clare Goodwin.
+GiIFTS OF THE MANDALA: A Guided Journey of Self-Discovery, by Clare Goodwin.
 (Bloomington, IN: Balboa Press, 2016)

-In this gorgeous book, studded with jewel-like, colorful mandalas, Psychosynthesis therapist Clare Goodwin introduces what mandalas are, how they have been used over the centuries (Tibetan monks and Native Americans provide two examples), and — the point of the book — how we can use them to draw and write our way into wholeness.
+In this gorgeous book, studded with jewel-like, colorful mandalas, Psychosynthesis therapist Clare Goodwin introduces what mandalas are, how they have been used over the centuries (by Tibetan monks and Native Americans, for example), and — the point of the book — how we can use them to draw and write our way into wholeness.
 By following “the four essential guiding principles for creating mandalas” that Goodwin offers, we can articulate our inner conflicts (for instance, the “inner critic” and the “inner champion”) as visual images within a circle, enabling our inner wisdom to bring them into wholeness.
-There are exercises, and even black-and-white mandalas included that you can color.
+These principles are:

-Essential Speaking: The 7-Step Guide to Finding Your Real Voice, by Doreen Hamilton, PhD.
+ESSENTIAL SPEAKING: The 7-Step Guide to Finding Your Real Voice, by Doreen Hamilton, PhD.